-This tutorial illustrates how to draw anime and manga hair and some common anime and manga hairstyles for a female character.
+This tutorial illustrates how to draw anime and manga hair with twelve step by step drawings of common anime and manga hairstyles for a female character.

 For more on drawing anime hair you can also see: